 In socialism, social security is available to each individual against unemployment, hunger, accident, poverty, and Death.

-Whereas in the capitalism economy the social security structures are very weak.
+Whereas in the capitalist economy, the social security structures are very weak.

 10. Elimination of Unemployment

-Human resource is the essential factor of production, Thus the best possible utilization may lead to an increase in national income whereas in the capitalism economy corruption and unemployment have become a chronic disease.
+Human resource is an essential factor of production, Thus the best possible utilization may lead to an increase in national income whereas in the capitalist economy corruption and unemployment have become a chronic disease.

-The Following are cons or disadvantages of socialism economy:
+The followings are the disadvantages of a socialist economy:

 1. Unequal Distribution of Factors of Production